-\paragraph{Inclusion of $\Syn{\Glob}$.} Note that the theory $\CaTT$ contains the theory $\Glob$, in the sense that anything that can be derived using variables can in particular be defined using variables and term constructors.
-In particular, any context $\GG$ in the theory $\Glob$ is also a context in the category $\CaTT$.
-This is the case for the disk contexts $D^n$ and the sphere contexts $S^{n-1}$.
-Moreover, this defines a functor between the syntactic categories $\Syn{\Glob}\to\Syn{CaTT}$.
-It is immediate that this functor is a morphism of category with families, by taking any type (\resp any term) in the theory $\Glob$ to the same type (\resp to the same term) in the theory $\CaTT$.
+\paragraph{Inclusion of $\Syn{\Glob}$.} The theory $\CaTT$ contains the theory $\Glob$ as a subtheory: anything that can be derived using variables (in $\Glob$) only can still be derived using variables and term constructors (in $\CaTT$).
+In particular, any valid context $\GG$ in the theory $\Glob$ is also a valid context in the category $\CaTT$: this is in particular the case for the disk contexts $D^n$ and the sphere contexts $S^{n-1}$.
+Moreover, this induces a functor between the syntactic categories $\Syn{\Glob}\to\Syn{\CaTT}$.
+It is immediate that this functor is a morphism of categories with families, by taking any type (\resp any term) in the theory $\Glob$ to the same type (\resp to the same term) in the theory $\CaTT$.

-\paragraph{Familial representability of types.} In the theory $\Glob$, we have proved Lemma~\ref{lemma:up-disk-glob}, which has played a central role in understanding the structure of the theory.
-We have also noted that the proof does not rely on which terms are there in the theory, but is only reliant of the definition of the disk and sphere contexts, and of the rules for types.
-This allows us to transfer the proof to the theory $\CaTT$ exactly, and get the following result for free. \begin{lemma} For any number $n\in\N$, the map

-is a natural isomorphism.
-We denote $\Gc_A$ the substitution to a sphere context mapped from a type $A$ by the inverse isomorphism.
-It follows from the axioms of a category with families and the definition of the disks contexts, that for any number $n\in\N$, the following map is also a natural isomorphism